 Turkey Thawing Calculator

-It's hard to deny that Thanksgiving turkey is a huge deal 🦃 In 2019, 46 million turkeys were expected to be served during the holiday dinner.
+It's hard to deny that Thanksgiving turkey is a huge deal 🦃 In 2019, Thanksgiving is especially important today, in the times of quarantine.
+A nice, cozy evening spent enjoying a home-cooked meal with your closest loved ones is perfectly in line with the current restrictions, and we’d like to help you make it go perfectly!.
 That's about as many turkeys as there are people in Spain!
-Thanksgiving is especially important today, in the times of quarantine.
-A nice, cozy evening spent enjoying a home-cooked meal with your closest loved ones is perfectly in line with the current restrictions, and we’d like to help you make it go perfectly!

 In an attempt to organize a perfect Thanksgiving dinner, many people want to be prepared in advance and choose to get a frozen turkey.
 While generally that's a great idea, there is one catch - defrosting a whole turkey can get a little tricky, and doing it wrong can lead to unpleasant and potentially dangerous consequences.
-According to the Federal government's estimations, as many as 1 in 6 Americans suffer from food poisoning yearly.
+According to the Federal government's estimations, as many asyearly.
 While most food poisonings are harmless in the long run, a significant number of these cases end in hospitalization or even death.

 One of the most common causes of food poisoning stems from incorrect defrosting.
 That's why we decided to create this Turkey Thawing Calculator!
 We want your Thanksgiving to be as perfect and trouble-free as it can be, so let us help you make sure that you prepare your frozen turkey safely.
 Our calculator combines the standard rules of thumb regarding turkey thawing with reliable scientific knowledge.
 It gives you an estimation of the time it will take for your turkey to defrost, using the two safest, most recommended methods.
 Read on if you want to find out more about the physics behind our tool, and learn about the do's and don'ts of Thanksgiving dinner preparations!